Abdullah8006/myapp-oracle/Readme.txt

 - Flyway

 #Updates new
-- Added spring integration support
+- Added spring integration support.
-- Added a simple channels and tested the connection between them
+- Added a simple channels and tested the connection between them.
+- Added a simple HttpOutBound channel adapter for hitting a webservice.